Read the full settlement agreement here.

 The settlement agreement sets forth a unique process that will unite advocates for children and youth with state agencies and nationally-recognized experts.
 It sets a number of specific and ambitious targets that CYFD and HSD agree to achieve in the coming years.
 Three experts on child welfare reform (the “Co-Neutrals”) will help reach the targets and will evaluate performance using data and input from the community.
 Each target will be evaluated until it has been met for at least 24 months.

 The Co-Neutrals—Kevin Ryan, Pam Hyde, and Judy Meltzer—were selected by the Kevin S. litigation team and the state agencies for their expertise in the issues raised by the agreement as well as the process of turning around complex systems.
 The Co-Neutrals and the state agencies will produce public reports on settlement activities and progress toward achieving the targets in the settlement every year.

-An implementation team made up of lawyers from Disability Rights New Mexico, Pegasus Legal Services, Public Counsel, and the Stanford Youth and Education Law Project will monitor the implementation of the settlement.
+An implementation team made up of lawyers from Disability Rights New Mexico, Pegasus Legal Services, and Public Counsel will monitor the implementation of the settlement.
 Along with the Co-Neutrals, the implementation team will receive and analyze data from both state agencies and will seek input from community stakeholders as the implementation proceeds.

 The targets are detailed in four appendices.
 They include:

 A Trauma-Responsive System of Care

 - Screenings, including a functional trauma assessment, to identify which children need intensive home-based services

 - A cross-departmental training and coaching plan that will help staff understand the impacts of trauma and what they can do to support children who have been affected by trauma